AS825/CodePool/README.md

 # CodePool
 A platform facilitating interaction between (CodeCool Austria companies) and their students.

 ## Features
-Login, Logout, Register, creation of a student profile
+Login, Logout, Register, creation of a student profile.
 ## Built with
-Spring Boot, Spring Security, Java, React, JavaScript, CSS
+Spring Boot, Spring Security, Java, React, JavaScript, CSS.

 As a CodeCool student you can create an account and create a profile to showcase your skills and projects, which partner companies are looking for.